phogtr/3030-site/README.md

 # 3030-site

-A site that display ... for the game that I made with my team.
+A static website for the game **3030**.

+Check out the link: <https://site-3030.herokuapp.com/>

+And also download the game and enjoy!
+Thank you.